Prometheus-X-association/skills-interoperability-front/README.md

 - "Framework Matching Tool", that allows users to align their referential to standard Framework such as ROME and ESCO.
 - "Training Enhancing Tool", that allows users to "enrich" their trainings and courses with skills and skill blocks from standard frameworks such as ROME, ESCO and RNCP.

+To run the program :
+- run $docker build --pull --rm -f "dockerfile" -t ariane:latest "." :
+- then go to the URL specified in the logs (should be 127.0.0.1:8080)

+This container can be deployed on any host, given relevant port adjustements